ividal/TransferLearning/README.md

 2. Make sure you create a new virtual environment (instructions below).
 3. Install the dependencies with the `requirements.txt` in this repo.
 4. Notice for this workshop we will not need a GPU (all images are small and all trainings light).
+5. There are two sides for this workshop:
+    1. Using the current code as-is and understanding its effects (which will serve as an intro).
+    2. Getting our hands dirty, re-implementing the code in a more user-friendly manner.
+You can start from branch `ẁorkshop_init`.

 Python 3.5+ should work (tested with 3.5 & 3.6).
 Instructions to create a Python3 based environment are given below.

 Conda (Anaconda) is _known_ to cause all sorts of problems and does way too much magic for anyone to investigate when